$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 Who This Blueprint Is For

-• Parents who called the school and were told to file an Intent to Home School form without being informed that Category IV avoids district oversight and state testing entirely
+• Parents who called the school and were steered toward filing an Intent to Home School form without being told that Category IV avoids district oversight and state testing entirely

 • Parents withdrawing mid-year who've been warned that their child will be marked truant — Tennessee considers a student truant after 10 unexcused absences, which can trigger court appearances and fines

-• Military families at Fort Campbell or Millington executing a PCS move who need a rapid, legally compliant withdrawal without the friction of navigating an unfamiliar district's local policies
+• Military families at Fort Campbell or Millington executing a PCS move who need a rapid, legally compliant withdrawal without navigating an unfamiliar district's local policies

-• Parents of children with IEPs or special needs who are terrified of losing services but whose children are deteriorating faster than the school is acting
+• Parents of children with IEPs who are terrified of losing services but whose children are deteriorating faster than the school is acting

-• Parents who want a clean exit without paying $130 per year for an HSLDA membership just to access a withdrawal letter template
+• Families who want a clean exit without paying $130 per year for an HSLDA membership just to access a withdrawal letter template

 • Families relocating to Tennessee from another state who need to understand how TN's category system differs from what they used before